|Home || Art | Books | Boats | Garden | Orchard | Homestead | Sew-Knit | Music | Hiking | Blog || Contact|

 SUE'S SEWN MITTENS PATTERN INSTRUCTIONS

-Adjust seams for fabric and fit wanted.
+Adjust seam size for fabric and fit wanted.
+With light fabric pin generously.

 * Press palm seam toward thumb side and top stitch (up to start of curve).